thinegan/cloudformation-project1/README.md

 ```
-Broken down to 2-step because is too time consuming.
+Broken down to 2-step to avoid too much time consuming and a single process.
+Run step 1 first before running step 2, since step 2 require export variable from step 1.
+If you don't want to use Cloudfront, then you can avoid step 2.

 Step 1 (~ 25 - 35 minutes)
 - Note :stack-name that can be used are (dev, staging, prod)